Are you on Android? Check out Android/iOS share extension: Capture content from mobile apps using mail-to-note.

 Add content as a new task in tomorrows' daily jot

-Below you can find a guide for setting up shortcuts to work with all of the functions above.
+Below you can find a guide for setting up iOS Shortcuts that allow you use any of the methods enumerated above!

 Make sure the Shortcuts app is installed on your device.

-Running this shortcut for the first time will ask for access to use the iOS mail client.
+Running this shortcut for the first time will ask you for permission to use the iOS mail client, which you should approve in order for the mail-to-note backend to work properly.

 Installing this shortcut will ask you for the mail-to-note address of the note you want to send content to;

-Leaving this blank will result in sending content to the note whose address you used at step 5.a!
+Leaving this blank will result in sending content to the note whose address you used at step 1.
+Import the Core Shortcut

-For adding content to a new note: the share-to-new-note shortcut
+For adding content to a new note, download The Share-to-new-note Shortcut

-For adding content in today's daily jot: the share-to-today shortcut
+For adding content in today's daily jot, download The Share-to-today Shortcut

-For adding content in tomorrow's daily jot: the share-to-tomorrow shortcut
+For adding content in tomorrow's daily jot, download The Share-to-tomorrow Shortcut

 To increase convenience, you can add shortcuts to your list of favorite shortcuts, which will make them appear higher up on the share sheet.
 Here's how to do that.